haydencase0/BWLArchipelago/README.md

 ## Contributing

 Bug reports and pull requests are welcome.
-Please open an issue on GitHub before making large changes.
+Please open an issue on GitHub or message me on Discord.

----

-## License

-MIT License.
-See `LICENSE` for details.